 What foods are healthy to eat?

 Most scientists suggest having a diet with plant-based ingredients which are essential for optimal health.
 Following a plant-based diet not only provides various health benefits, but also helps to lower the risk of having chronic illnesses, heart disease, and cancer.
 There are some of the plant-based foods that contain the biggest nutrients and stand out from most foods.
 You can add these healthy foods to your diet and it is also good to consume everyday.
-Berries, Leaf greens, nuts, fatty fish, and vegetables are the healthy plant-based foods you can eat everyday.
+Berries, leaf greens, nuts, fatty fish, and vegetables are the healthy plant-based foods you can eat everyday.

 Here are some tips on how to have a healthy eating: